-Overall 49 (70 percent) patients had evidence of CAD.
-Amongst patients without obstructive CAD, slow flow was seen in 16 (42 percent) patients.
+Overall, 49 (70 percent) patients had evidence of CAD.
+Amongst patients without obstructive CAD, the slow flow was seen in 16 (42 percent) patients.
 Lower baseline ejection fraction, lower hemoglobin and albumin levels and higher creatinine levels was associated with increased mortality.

-Principal investigator Yash Paul Sharma, head of the Department of Cardiology, told IANS that this is a landmark study as previous studies have shown very less incidence of CAD (16-40 percent), and these were mostly done in western countries.
+Principal investigator Yash Paul Sharma, head of the Department of Cardiology, told IANS that this is a landmark study as previous studies have shown less incidence of CAD (16-40 percent), which were mostly done in western countries.

 According to Sharma, the study will have a significant impact in the management of patients with atrial fibrillation treated.

 Atrial fibrillation is a major cause of mortality and morbidity in patients with increasing age.
 It causes stroke, embolic events in other arterial territories, heart failure and myocardial infarction.

 This is the first study ever done where all patients with atrial fibrillation underwent angiography to look for the cause of CAD.
 Patients with known CAD and valvular heart disease were excluded from the study.